ChemEng stuff followers

 Go to the top

-Solubility refers to the capacity of transfer of gas molecules into the liquid phase, so that it depends on:
+Solubility refers to the capacity of transfer of gas molecules into the liquid phase, so it depends on:

-• the nature of both: the gas and the liquid phase,
+• the nature of both the gas and the liquid phase,

 • the temperature,